• Home

 Instructions

-• Crust: In a large bowl, stir together the flour, salt and sugar.
+• Crust: In a large bowl or food processor, combine together the flour, salt and sugar.
 Add the butter and shortening, and using a pastry blender or your fingers, mix until the mixture resembles coarse crumbs.
 Add the water 1 tablespoon at a time, stirring gently with scraper after each addition and adding only enough of the water to make the dry ingredients moist enough to hold together.

 • Squash mixture into a ball then press into a disk.
 Wrap in plastic and chill for one hour until ready to use.